 Rooms in Australian hotels (what in Britain would be a pub) tend to be basic – no TV, and shared bathrooms and plain furnishings – and aren’t the best choice for peace and quiet.
 In country areas hotels are often the social centre of town, especially at weekends.
 But with double rooms at around Aus$80–100 and singles from Aus$60, they can be better value – and more private – than hostel accommodation.
 Motels are a comfortable if bland choice, often found en masse at the edge of town on arterial routes and priced on average upwards of Aus$110 for a double room with TV and bath, not including breakfast.
 They rarely have single rooms, but they may have larger units for families, often with basic cooking facilities.

-In cities, you’re more likely to come across a hotel in the conventional sense.
+Cities have hotels in the conventional sense.
 Those at the cheaper end may describe themselves as “private hotels” to distinguish themselves from pubs.
-Some of these, especially in inner cities, can be rather sleazy, but others are very pleasant, family-run guesthouses.
-Double rooms cost anything from Aus$110 and up; more expensive hotels in the cities are standard international chain fare, while in resorts and tourist areas they’re more like upmarket motels.
+Some of these, especially in inner cities, can be rather shabby at best, sleazy at worst, but others are pleasant, family-run guesthouses.
+As a guide, double rooms average from Aus$110; more expensive hotels in the cities are standard international chain fare stuff, while in resorts and tourist areas they’re more like upmarket motels.
 Prices can vary from around Aus$130 to well over Aus$350 in five-star establishments: a typical city three-star will probably cost you above Aus$160.
 Similar places in a resort or country area charge Aus$100 or more.